wp-plugins/dropbox-backup/readme.txt

 You shouldn't create an account on the www.wpadm.com, but you are able to do it since further it can really help you at restoration time of your site.

+= Whether there are wordpress templates of my web site in a full backup archive? =

 == Changelog ==